strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .5 =
+* ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.

 = .4 =
 * BUG FIX: Fixed warnings related to use of get_usermeta.
 * BUG FIX: Fixed issue where shipping fields continued to show when "same as" was selected.